 Chapter 5.
-Using the plan's coverage for your Part D prescription
+Using the plan's coverage for your Part D prescription drugs....103

 Explains rules you need to follow when you get your Part D drugs.
 Tells how to use the plan's List of Covered Drugs (Formulary) to find out which drugs are covered.
 Tells which kinds of drugs are not covered.
 Explains several kinds of restrictions that apply to coverage for certain drugs.
 Explains where to get your prescriptions filled.
 Tells about the plan's programs for drug safety and managing medications.

-Tells about the four stages of drug coverage (Deductible Stage, Initial Coverage Stage, Coverage Gap Stage, Catastrophic Coverage Stage) and how these stages affect what you pay for your drugs.
+Chapter 6.
+What you pay for your Part D prescription drugs128 Tells about the four stages of drug coverage (Deductible Stage, Initial Coverage Stage, Coverage Gap Stage, Catastrophic Coverage Stage) and how these stages affect what you pay for your drugs.
 Explains the five cost-sharing tiers for your Part D drugs and tells what you must pay for a drug in each cost-sharing tier.
 Chapter 7.
-Asking us to pay our share of a bill you have received for covered medical services or drugs......147

-Explains when and how to send a bill to us when you want to ask us to pay you back for our share of the cost for your covered services or drugs.
+Asking us to pay our share of a bill you have received for covered medical services or drugs147 Explains when and how to send a bill to us when you want to ask us to pay you back for our share of the cost for your covered services or drugs.
 Chapter 8.
-Your rights and responsibilities 156 ------------ ----------------- ------------------ -----

-Explains the rights and responsibilities you have as a member of our plan.
+Your rights and responsibilities156 Explains the rights and responsibilities you have as a member of our plan.
 Tells what you can do if you think your rights are not being respected.

-Tells you step-by-step what to do if you are having problems or concerns as a member of our plan.

-- Explains how to ask for coverage decisions and make appeals if you are having trouble getting the medical care or prescription drugs you think are covered by our plan.
-This includes asking us to make exceptions to the rules or extra restrictions on your coverage for prescription drugs, and asking us to keep covering hospital care and certain types of medical services if you think your coverage is ending too soon. - Explains how to make complaints about quality of care, waiting times, customer service, and other concerns.
+Chapter 9.
+What to do if you have a problem or complaint (coverage decisions, appeals, complaints)169 Tells you step-by-step what to do if you are having problems or concerns as a member of our plan.
+Explains how to ask for coverage decisions and make appeals if you are having trouble getting the medical care or prescription drugs you think are covered by our plan.
+This includes asking us to make exceptions to the rules or extra restrictions on your coverage for prescription drugs, and asking us to keep covering hospital care and certain types of medical services if you think your coverage is ending too soon.
+Explains how to make complaints about quality of care, waiting times, customer service, and other concerns.
 Chapter 10.
-Ending your membership in the plan235

-Explains when and how you can end your membership in the plan.
+Ending your membership in the plan234 Explains when and how you can end your membership in the plan.
 Explains situations in which our plan is required to end your membership.

-Chapter 11.
-Legal notices 2 :45 Includes notices about governing law and about nondiscrimination.
-Chapter 12.
-Definitions of important words2 48

-Explains key terms used in this booklet.
+2018 Evidence of Coverage for Clover Health PA Green (PPO) Table of Contents hapter 11.
+Legal notices 244 Includes notices about governing law and about nondiscrimination. hapter 12.
+Definitions of important words 247 Explains key terms used in this booklet.